uber-research/parallax/README.md

 ```

 ## Download example data
-In order to replicate the experiments in our paper, you can download the files in:
+In order to replicate the visualizations in our paper, you can download the files in:
 ```
 https://drive.google.com/open?id=19EYhNu1Q-tRMKrGd05VF9nRVVbKEM-u3
 ```